 - An employee may request, in writing to the appropriate administrator, an assignment to a particular set of duties he/she wishes to perform.
 These duties must be consistent with the employee's classification.
-The appropriate administrator shall respond in writing to such requests. - An employee may request, in writing, a meeting with appropriate administrator to discuss a position description, reassignment, work assignment, or workloads.
+The appropriate administrator shall respond in writing to such requests. - An employee's position description shall be consistent with the classification standards for his/her classification.
+An employee may request, in writing, a meeting with appropriate administrator to discuss a position description, reassignment, work assignment, or workloads.
 Such a meeting shall not be unreasonably denied. - Employees shall have the right to use campus telephones in emergency situations.
-Employees will pay for long-distance calls. - An employee required by management (a) to use computing technology in carrying out his/her assigned responsibilities and/or (b) to receive and/or provide information electronically shall be provided appropriate computing access during work hours. - 15.5 An employee shall be entitled to payroll deductions for insurance premiums according to the procedures determined by the CSU and the State Controller.

-Bargaining unit employees shall be provided with keys determined necessary by the CSU and with identification badges or cards.
+Employees will pay for long-distance calls. - An employee required by management (a) to use computing technology in carrying out his/her assigned responsibilities and/or (b) to receive and/or provide information electronically shall be provided appropriate computing access during work hours. - 15.5 An employee shall be entitled to payroll deductions for insurance premiums according to the procedures determined by the CSU and the State Controller. - 15.6 Bargaining unit employees shall be provided with keys determined necessary by the CSU and with identification badges or cards.
 If a campus establishes a fee schedule for replacing such property if it has been lost, stolen, or damaged, employees shall be charged such fees if the loss, theft, or damage was due to their negligence or unauthorized use.